scuzzydude/asimov/asimov.md

 #### Scootoro

 The **scootoro** is the sum of all **scootees.** Each **scooter** shall define the method of voting by its scootage in selection of the scootoro.
-Representative voting means the elected scooter votes his own will.
+Representative voting means the elected scooter votes their own will.
 Common voting meaning each member of the scootage has one vote, regardless of their proportional holdings of scoot.
 Proportional voting means one vote per scoot held, and fractional votes for holders of fractional scoot.

 #### Scootara